himanshuChaurasiya-2/DevOps_Task/README.md

-# 🚀 MEAN Stack DevOps Deployment – CI/CD with Docker, Jenkins & Nginx
+# 🚀 MEAN Stack DevOps Deployment – CI/CD with Docker, Jenkins & nginax

 ## 📌 Task Overview

 This project demonstrates the complete DevOps workflow for a full-stack **MEAN (MongoDB, Express, Angular, Node.js)** application.
-The application has been containerized using Docker, and automated via Jenkins CI/CD pipeline with Nginx as a reverse proxy.
+The application has been containerized using Docker, and automated via Jenkins CI/CD pipeline with nginax as a reverse proxy.

 Repository contains:

 * ✅ Dockerfiles for frontend and backend
 * ✅ Docker Compose configuration
 * ✅ Jenkins CI/CD pipeline
-* ✅ Nginx reverse proxy setup
+* ✅ Nginax reverse proxy setup
 * ✅ Infrastructure + deployment documentation

 ---